 Enter in the giveaway for America’s Test Kitchen’s Slow Cooker Revolution cookbook – the recipe below came from this book!

 I LOVE beef short ribs.
-It all started when I had a pasta dish at a restaurant that had braised short ribs in it (and yes I have ideas swirling around in my head on how I’m going to attempt to replicate this dish).
+It all started when I had a pasta dish at a restaurant that had braised short ribs in it (I have since made it!).
 After that, I wanted to try making them myself.
 At first, I couldn’t find it in the grocery store but now it seems not all that hard to find in my local grocery stores.
 I can never find them boneless so when buying bone-in beef short ribs, I always look for the ones with a lot of meat on them.

 I have made beef short ribs in a slow cooker several times now and when I was provided with a copy of Slow Cooker Revolution from America’s Test Kitchen, I knew I had to try this recipe: red wine-braised short ribs.
 Who could resist that?

 First things first, this recipe is not your run of the mill, throw all of the ingredients in the slow cooker and forget about it for 6 hours.
 There is a certain amount of prep work and we really wanted to have this meal on a weeknight.
 So when I read the directions, I knew it would be too much to try to do before going to work in the morning.
 So I did everything the night before, all of the steps up until turn the slow cooker on.
 I put the crock in the refrigerator so all we had to do was put it into the slow cooker unit and plug it in.